unfoldingWord-dev/translationStudio-Info/docs/tSettings.rst

 Advanced Settings
 -----------------

-* Check Hardware Requirements: Specify whether to check for suggested hardware when the app starts.
+* **Check Hardware Requirements**: Specify whether to check for suggested hardware when the app starts.

-* Backup Interval: The program sets the backup to occur every 5 minutes.
+* **Backup Interval**: The program sets the backup to occur every 5 minutes.
 This can be changed by the end user.

   *	Tap **Backup Interval** to open the option screen.